Fonts

 7 Font mangling

 You can alter fonts!
-Programatically!
+Programmatically!

 Schmelvetica is an example of how you can modify a font algorithmically, based on the manual parody Smelvetica, and presumably Hellvetica.
-Or, for a flakey but cute hack using machine learning, SVGVAE will algorithmically design fonts!
+Or, for a flaky but cute hack using machine learning, SVGVAE will algorithmically design fonts!
 For the moment, quirky nasty fonts.

-8 Retro OCR fonts
+8.4 Retro OCR fonts

 Magnetic Ink fonts and their progeny give you that future-from-the-70s feel.
 The classics are AFAICT Westminster or OCA-A (which is free)